ChloeCollierAllen/ChloeCollierAllen.github.io/about.md

 Hello!

-I am a native Nevadan and grew up in Reno, where summers were spent at Lake Tahoe and winters in the Sierra Nevada Mountains.
-These landscapes shaped my love for the outdoors.
-When I am not working, I enjoy skiing and snowboarding, hiking, running, camping, and spending time with my husband and our dogs.
+I am a native Nevadan, born and raised in Reno, where spending summers at Lake Tahoe and winters skiing in the Sierra Nevada fostered a deep appreciation for the landscapes of the Great Basin and beyond.
+Growing up immersed in these environments shaped both my love of the outdoors and my interest in understanding how humans interact with and depend on ecological systems.

+I am currently a fifth-year PhD candidate with a strong background in ecological field research.
+My academic interests sit at the intersection of ecology, chemistry, anthropolopgy, and community-engaged science.
+I am particularly interested in how environmental change influences biological communities and how research can be conducted in ways that support local knowledge, stewardship, and food sovereignty.

+My research experience includes field-based ecological studies in pinyon pine–juniper ecosystems of the Great Basin, where I have worked on questions related to interaction diversity, insect and plant communities, and post-disturbance ecological dynamics.
+I am also engaged in quantitative analysis using statistical and Bayesian modeling approaches, and I enjoy translating complex data into accessible insights.

+Beyond research, I value service-learning and collaborative work with local and tribal communities, particularly in contexts involving culturally important species such as pinyon pine.
+I aim to pursue a career that integrates ecological understanding and community-centered approaches to sustainability.

+Outside of academics, I enjoy skiing and snowboarding, hiking, running, camping, and spending time with my husband and our dogs!

 <div class="photo-row">